-The contrapositive of $p \to q$ is $\neg q \to \neg p$; it is logically equivalent to the original implication.
-For example, the contrapositive of "If I am Barack Obama then I am a Democrat" is "If I am not a Democrat then I am not Barack Obama".
-A proof by contraposition demonstrates that p implies q by assuming $\neg q$ and then proving $\neg p$; it is similar but not identical to an indirect proof, which assumes $\neg p$ and derives a contradiction.
+The contrapositive of $p \to q$ is $\neg q \to \neg p$ ; it is logically equivalent to the original implication.
+For example, the contrapositive of "If I am human then I am a mammal" is "If I am not a mammal then I am not human".
+A proof by contraposition demonstrates that p implies q by assuming $\neg q$ and then proving $\neg p$ ; it is similar but not identical to an indirect proof, which assumes $\neg p$ and derives a contradiction.

-The inverse of $p \to q$ is $\neg p \to \neg q$.
+The inverse of $p \to q$ is $\neg p \to \neg q$ .
 So the inverse of "If you take CPSC 202, you will surely die" is "If you do not take CPSC 202, you will not surely die."
-There is often no connection between the truth of an implication and the truth of its inverse: "If I am Barack Obama then I am a Democrat" does not have the same truth-value as "If I am not Barack Obama then I am not a Democrat", at least according to current polling numbers.
+There is often no connection between the truth of an implication and the truth of its inverse: "If I am human then I am a mammal" does not have the same truth-value as "If I am not human then I am not a mammal," barring some over-the-top ecological disaster.